Thirteen (House): Character history

 In the sixth-season episode "Instant Karma", Thirteen attempts to book a one-way flight to Bangkok, Thailand, citing a need for a vacation.
-However, the tickets are mysteriously cancelled, and Thirteen confronts House, Cuddy and Wilson to find out who did it.
+However, the tickets are mysteriously canceled, and Thirteen confronts House, Cuddy and Wilson to find out who did it.
 Wilson confesses to hacking Thirteen's e-mail account, but it is later shown that it was really House.
-House is evasive about whether he did it for his own benefit, Foreman's or Thirteen's, but Wilson surmises that is it simply because he likes having her around and he needs her.
+House is evasive about whether he did it for his own benefit, Foreman's or Thirteen's, but Wilson surmises that it is simply because he likes having her around and he needs her.
 Thirteen is seen eventually boarding a plane.
 In the episode "Teamwork", Thirteen has returned from Thailand and House manages to convince her to return to his team along with Chase, Taub, and Foreman.

 During the season-six finale, "Help Me", Thirteen shows up late at a differential, obviously hiding something.
 She leaves a letter on House's desk asking for leave, citing personal reasons; when Taub asks her if everything is okay, she replies "obviously not".
 In the season-seven premiere "Now What", Foreman reads her letter and goes through her locker, finding flight tickets as well as information on an experimental treatment for Huntington's in Rome.
 With her teammates believing she will be leaving for Rome the following day, Thirteen affirms her friendship with Foreman and Taub tells her he approves of her seeking any chance of getting better.
 Chase offers her a sexual proposition (in the same way he once did Cameron), but she turns him down and surprises him with a long embrace.
 The team organize to meet up and have cake to send her off, but Thirteen disappears without saying goodbye.
 Foreman then discovers that the clues about Rome were purposely planted by Thirteen as a red herring.
 The team later find that all her phone lines have been disconnected and her apartment has been vacated.

 Following this, Thirteen remains missing for a year without anyone knowing of her whereabouts.
-Her vacancy in the team is eventually filled by Dr. Martha Masters.
+Her vacancy in the team is eventually filled by Martha Masters.